1964 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 The Reverse of The 1964 Penny

-The 1964 penny has the image of the Lincoln Memorial in Washington DC on its reverse.
-If you look closely, you can see the statue of Lincoln in the middle of the portico.
-That makes this one of the few coins to have an image of the same person on both sides.
+The reverse shows Frank Gasparro’s Lincoln Memorial in Washington, D.C.
+If you look closely at the center of the building’s portico, you can actually see a tiny statue of Lincoln — making this one of the rare coins in history to depict the same person on both sides.

 Other Features of the 1964 Penny